 18.4 The Agreement is effective from the Commencement Date and represents the entire agreement and understanding between the parties in respect of the Products.
-Eduserv is not a party to agreements for the provision of online resources by third parties to Subscribers.
+JSL is not a party to agreements for the provision of online resources by third parties to Subscribers.

-18.5 Any terms and conditions relating to purchase orders issued by the Customer in connection with the Products will have no effect and it is understood that Eduserv will accept these purchase orders subject to the terms and conditions of the Agreement only.
+18.5 Any terms and conditions relating to purchase orders issued by the Customer in connection with the Products will have no effect and it is understood that JSL will accept these purchase orders subject to the terms and conditions of the Agreement only.

 In addition to clauses 1 to 18, the following supplementary terms and conditions apply where the Customer uses the Products in order to allow authorised and/or authenticated access to its online resources.
 In case of any inconsistency, these supplementary terms and conditions prevail over clauses 1 to 18.

 A1 Additional undertakings by Customers providing access to online resources